preetham-ganesh/forecast-of-rainfall-quantity/README.md

 	- **Generic-Regression Model**:
 		- It trains on combined data from all the districts in Tamil Nadu, India.
 - The project also aims at finding the monthly variation of rainfall across geographical regions.

+## Dataset

+The data was downloaded from India Water Portal - Met Data Repository [[Link]](https://www.indiawaterportal.org/met_data).
+The data used in this project was downloaded in Jun 2018.

 ## Usage